 - Support the tourism industry of Virginia Beach and the Hampton Roads region by providing an alternative to travel on congested roadways

 - Support preservation and protection of the environment

-On September 9, 2014, HRT briefed City Council on the fourth alignment alternative, ending in the Town Center area.
-It included ridership and cost projections and can be view here: September 9, 2014 City Council briefing
+Also, on September 9, 2014, HRT briefed City Council on the fourth alignment alternative, ending in the Town Center area.
+The briefing included ridership and cost projections and can be viewed here.

 There were two public meetings hosted by HRT on the Town Center Alignment Alternative:

 - September 22, 2014 at the Renaissance Academy, 5100 Witchduck Road, Virginia Beach.
 This location is near stops for local bus route 20.

 - September 24 at the Westin Hotel, Town Center, 4535 Commerce St., Virginia Beach.
 This location is served by local bus routes 20 and 36.

 The Virginia Beach Transit Extension Study (VBTES) and